cybercongress/go-cyber/docs/cyberd.md

 Consensus computer is an abstract computing machine that emerges from agents interactions.

 A consensus computer has a capacity in terms of fundamental computing resources such as memory and computing.
-In order to interact with agents, a computer needs a bandwidth.
+To interact with agents, a computer needs a bandwidth.

 Ideal consensus computer is a computer in which: